There are many great beaches in Thailand that are only a few hours from Bangkok that rival those in and around Phuket.

 It is very close to Bangkok and you can easily drive there and back in one day.

-Bang Saen is a small seaside resort mainly used by Thai people at the weekend and there are not many foreigners around.
+Bang Saen is a small seaside resort mainly used by Thai people at the weekend and there are not many foreigners around this place.

 The foreshore is set out with hundreds of Bangkok beach chairs and umbrellas and you can sit yourself down and order some delicious seafood and just watch the world go by.